Rosslyn Hill Mining: Going private

-On 23 July 2018 LeadFX announced a going private transaction, effectively starting the process to de-list from the Toronto Stock Exchange.
+On 23 July 2018, LeadFX announced a going private transaction, effectively starting the process to de-list from the Toronto Stock Exchange.
 The company formally delisted from the Toronto Stock Exchange on 9 May 2019.

 EPA recommends project

-On 2 August 2018 the EPA recommended to the WA Environment Minister that the project go ahead due to reduced environmental risk with shipping ingots.
+On 2 August 2018, the EPA recommended to the WA Environment Minister that the project go ahead due to reduced environmental risk with shipping ingots.

 On 25 September 2018, Minister Stephen Dawson signed off on Ministerial Statement 1083, which superseded all previous statements.
 Statement 1083 retains the MS 905 transport route conditions and also adds the hydrometallurgical plant and 400ha to the development envelope for new 15-year mine life.

 Update to definitive feasibility study

-On 19 February 2019 LeadFX announced the proposed modifications to the hydro-metallurgical plant can produce 99.99% pure lead metal.
+On 19 February 2019, LeadFX announced the proposed modifications to the hydro-metallurgical plant can produce 99.9999% pure lead metal.
+The four nines attract an additional purity payment.
 The life of the mine, based on proven and probable ore reserves, has been extended to 17 years (from the 15 years announced in the original DFS) as a result of including the ore reserves at the Pizarro deposit, located 10 km to the south of the mine-site, in the life of mine plan.

 More funding

-17 April 2020 InCoR Holdings announced a further 2million CA to fund LeadFX as part of its drive to develop the 100% owned Rosslyn Hill Mining Pty Ltd Paroo Station Mine.
-LeadFX is also exploring the used lead acid battery market and is the process of costing up refurbishments to its processing plant.
+17 April 2020, InCoR Holdings announced a further 2 million CA to fund LeadFX as part of its drive to develop the 100% owned Rosslyn Hill Mining Pty Ltd Paroo Station Mine.
+LeadFX is also exploring the used lead acid battery market and is in the process of costing up refurbishments to its processing plant.
+Paroo Station has produced over 464,000 tonnes of concentrate containing over 300,000 tonnes of lead, and was placed on care and maintenance in first quarter 2015.
+It is fully permitted to recommence concentrate production and export activities, and to produce lead ingots through additional on-site downstream hydrometallurgical facilities using the company's exclusive sub-license of lead processing technologies from InCoR Technologies Limited.
+The company intends to pursue on-site processing of lead concentrate to produce LME grade lead ingots (via an onsite smelter currently under a DFS) as a second phase development.